VeritasOS/netbackup-api-code-samples/snippets/perl/README_tokendump.txt

 The cause is nearly always that the user is not a known NetBackup administrator.
 Valid known NetBackup administrators are "root" on unix, "administrator" on windows, or any user account configured for Enhanced Auditing.
-For non-root users Enhanced Auditing is generally the answer and a helper script makeEAadmi.pl is also provided.
+For non-root users Enhanced Auditing is generally the answer and a helper script makeEAadmin.pl is also provided.